iiab/iiab/roles/calibre-web/README.rst

 * Trying to access an empty public bookshelf causes a system error.

-* As of August 2018, calibre-web doesn't include Calibre's e-book conversion functionality (Calibre itself allows teachers to convert between PDF, epub, txt etc — to permit reading on a wider array client devices and client software).
+* As of August 2018, calibre-web doesn't yet include Calibre's e-book conversion functionality (Calibre 3.27.1 [released 2018-07-06] allows teachers to convert between PDF, epub, txt etc — to permit reading on a wider array client devices and client software).